Kristina Bakarandze: Galatasaray

 On 13 September 2022, the Turkish Women's Football Super League team was transferred to the Galatasaray club.

+In the statement made by Galatasaray club on July 20, 2025, it was said that we thank you for your efforts and wish you success in your future careers.

 International career

 Bakarandze became part of the Azerbaijan women's national under-17 football team, and debuted in the match against Austria of the 2014 UEFA Women's Under-17 Championship qualification – Group 8 on 2 August 2013.
 She appeared in two matches of the 2015 UEFA Women's Under-17 Championship qualification – Group 3.
 She scored one goal in the 2015 UEFA Development Tournament held in Shymkent, Kazakhstan.
 She capped in total 13 times and scored two goals for the national U-17 team.

 She then became a member of the Azerbaijan women's national under-19 football team.
 She participated in the 2015 Baltic Women's U-19 Cup.
 She played in three matches of the 2016 UEFA Women's Under-19 Championship qualification – Group 3, in two matches of the 2016 UEFA Women's Under-19 Championship qualification – Elite round, and in three matches of the 2017 UEFA Women's Under-19 Championship qualification – Group 8.
 She scored two goals for the national U-19 team.

 She was selected to the Azerbaijan women's national under-21 football team for two friendly matches in 2015.

 In June 2017, she was called up to the training camp of the Azerbaijan women's national football team.